 Monsters of the Week

-In the 70’s, they played on people’s fears of this newfangled “plastic.”
-It seems silly now, but the odd synthetic material wasn’t trusted by many.
+In the 1970’s, they were created by writer Robert Holmes as a response to people's fear of, and the backlash to, this newfangled, unnatural substance called "plastic."
+It seems silly now, but the strange, synthetic material was seen by some as an unnatural substance of pure, synthetic pollution.
 So having plastic men invade was the obvious story to write.
 But now, plastic is everywhere.
-So instead of the Autons playing on the fear of the unknown, they’re now playing on our fear of what’s become so ubiquitous that we don’t give it a second thought.
+So instead of the Autons playing on the fear of the unknown, they’re now playing on our fear of being betrayed bby that which constantly surrounds us.
+Like the later episode where Steven Moffat made shadows scary.

 |Hey, at least the limited budget worked to the Classic Series's advantage just this once.|